hifisonix

 Originally published in December 2012.

 This power amp design is based on the sx-Amplifier topology, but with the TIS and output stage re-configured for class AB operation, enabling it to deliver 100 W into 8 Ohms.
 I have kept the design very simple, retaining the CFA topology, providing a very wide -3 dB bandwidth of 570 kHz, high slew rates (140 V/us) and low distortion.
+Since it was first published in 2012, about 400 board sets have been sold world-wide (the sister sx and kx2 class A current feedback amplifiers have had combined sales of around 450 board sets).
+The nx-Amplifier is a perfect introduction to current feedback amplifiers, showcasing the topologies legendary open midrange, fantastic bass performance and delicate, silky top end.

 Amplifier write up with circuit description, wiring diagram and construction details:- The-Ovation-nx-Amplifier-V2.10 (updated November 2014 to V2.0 PCB’s incorporating all feedback and updates).
 Please IGNORE the BOM in the build document and instead use this latest BOM, released in December 2021 that uses currently available semiconductors nx-Amp BOM December 2021